ceomrmatrix/ringeveryone/README.md

 ❌ button appears, but doesn't work. (fixing, but also a pain in the ass)

-❌ discord crashes whenever plugin loads for the first time. (fixing, almost done)
+❌ discord crashes whenever the plugin loads for the first time. (fixing, almost done)

 Fixed Bugs✔️: